Jo Kaird: In your essay On the Aesthetics of the ...

 JK: So it holds no truth for you, anymore?

 MJ: I could still agree with it, if I read it, I suppose.
 Yes, I think I could, but it obfuscates my current state of mind, you know, the past, it does.
+It's pretty much like hearing your own voice, recorded.

 JK: What is your current view of what you call 'the real'?